Quick Search:

 - Photos and videos backed up in High quality (now called Storage saver) or Express quality after June 1, 2021.
 If you backed up any photos or videos in High quality or Express quality before June 1, 2021, these files will not take up storage space in your Google account.

-What to Do When Google Drive Space is Almost Full
+What to Do When Google Storage is Full?

 Solution 1.
 Empty Google Drive Trash